 Options include covering collecting and feeding yards, separating clean and dirty water, roofing silage stores and improving track access for both cows and spreading equipment.

-Of course, sometimes a new store is the only answer – and it takes significant planning to get it right.
-Olivia Cooper went along to a Catchment Sensitive Farming event to pick up some top tips.
+Of course, sometimes a new store is the only answer – and it takes significant planning to get it right, we look at advice on how to go about building one.

 1. Planning a new store – what you need to consider